 If your sweet tooth still needs attention, go into the nearest market and ask for Krembo.

-These individually foil-wrapped (check out the video below, in Hebrew to see them in action), thin chocolate coated marshmallow concoctions are sold from October to February, and were originally intended as a substitute for ice cream.
+These treats used to be individually foil-wrapped (check out the video below, in Hebrew to see them in action) but have recently been refurbished with more environmentally-friendly packaging.
+Krembo are thin chocolate-coated marshmallow concoctions originally intended as a substitute for ice cream, and are sold in the winter months of October through February.
 Vanilla is the most popular flavor, though some opt for the chocolate on chocolate variety.
 In the summer these treats disappear like the thin chocolate layer would in the hot summer weather.

 Israelis eat 50 million Krembo (about nine per person) each year.
 Every year, Krembo’s manufacturer struggles to keep up with increasing demand, churning out the treats as fast as Israelis can eat them--and often coming up short.